 First National Bank understands the importance of trucking to our economy.
 That’s why we’ve been the business banking partner for truckers and the transportation industry for over 40 years.
 With a unique understanding of the transportation industry, FNB is the local leader in financial services for truckers, trucking companies, and freight brokers.

 Nestled in a corner lot just off Interstate 229, FNB’s Benson Road branch is nicknamed “The Transportation Branch.”
 This isn’t just because it stands in an area dotted with industrial warehouses, truck and trailer dealerships, and truck repair shops, but it’s because the Benson Road location is known for providing specialty service to transportation industry customers.

-Business Banker Russ Robers has served FNB’s transportation industry customers for 30 years, starting when he began his career at the Industrial Branch (which would eventually relocate to Benson Road).
+Business Banker Russ Robers has served FNB’s transportation industry customers for nearly 40 years, starting when he began his career at the Industrial Branch (which would eventually relocate to Benson Road).
 Since then, he’s worked with some of the same customers he serves today.
 He’s found that the relationships he’s built have become more than just business: they’ve turned into friends and family.

 “I’ve been working with some of these folks for 30 years, and they’ve become my friends,” Robers said.
 “We socialize together, we fish together, and we hunt together.”